January 11, 1934

 GENERAL REGISTER OFFICE

-CERTIFIED COPY OF AN ENTRY OF DEATH
+CERTIFIED COPY OF AN ENTRY OF DEATHREGISTRATION DISTRICT:N/A

 NAME OF DECEASED: ISIDORE SOLOMON SEAWRIGHT